dhavalvedant/dhavalvedant/README.md

 - 👋 Hi, I’m @dhavalvedant
 - 👀 I’m interested in ...
-Data Science, Web Development, Learning New Technologies
+Data Science, Web Development, Coding, Learning New Technologies
 - 🌱 I’m currently learning ...
 Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...7743888954